Current Staff & Research Candidates

 Wednesday 16 October 2019, 11:00–12:30

 - View all events

 Welcome to the Doctoral School

-Professor John Turner - Dean of Postgraduate Research
+Professor John Turner - Dean of Postgraduate Research, Professor in Marine Biology

 John Turner has led an internationally recognised MSc course in Marine Environmental Protection for 22 years, he held a Visiting Lectureship at the University of Mauritius, and was involved in the establishment of postgraduate training in East Africa and Mexico.
 He is a regular external examiner at postgraduate taught and research levels.
 He was awarded a university Teaching Fellowship in 2007 and has been the Director of Graduate Studies in Ocean Sciences since 2011, supervising both home and international students often involved in projects overseas.